 Our Manager has discretionary investment authority over a number of different funds and accounts.
-Although currently none of these funds or accounts have investment objectives that materially overlap with ours, it is possible in the future that our Manager may manage funds and accounts that may compete with us for investment opportunities.
-Also, to the extent our Manager manages investment vehicles (other than CDOs) that meet our investment objectives, our Manager will have an incentive to invest our funds in such investment vehicles because of the possibility of generating an additional, incremental management fee.
-Our Manager may also invest in CDOs managed by it that could result in conflicts with us, particularly if we invest in a portion of the equity securities and there is a deterioration of value of such CDO before closing we could suffer an immediate loss equal to the decrease in the market value of the underlying investment.
-In addition, to the extent we seek to invest in Agency RMBS, we may compete for investment opportunities with Annaly.
-Our Manager has an investment allocation policy in place so that we may share equitably with other client accounts of our Manager and Annaly in all investment opportunities, particularly those involving an asset with limited supply, that may be suitable for our account and such other accounts.
-Our Manager's policy also includes other controls designed to monitor and prevent any particular account or Annaly from receiving favorable treatment over any other fund or account.
+Although currently none of these funds or accounts have investment objectives that materially overlap ours, it is possible in the future that our Manager may manage funds and accounts that may compete with us for investment opportunities.
+In addition, we may compete for investment opportunities with Annaly.
+Our Manager has an investment allocation policy in place so that we may share equitably with other client accounts of our Manager in all investment opportunities, particularly those involving an asset with limited supply, that may be suitable for our account and such other accounts.
+Our Manager's policy also includes other controls designed to monitor and prevent any particular account from receiving favorable treatment over any other fund or account.
 This investment policy may be amended by our Manager at any time without our consent.
 To the extent FIDAC's, Annaly's, or our business evolves in such a way to give rise to conflicts not currently addressed by our Manager's investment allocation policy, our Manager may need to refine its policy to handle any such situations.
-To avoid any actual or perceived conflicts of interest with our Manager, an investment in any security structured or managed by our Manager will be approved by a majority of our independent directors.

 It is difficult and costly to terminate the management agreement without cause.
 We may only terminate the management agreement without cause after the initial term in connection with the annual review of our Manager's performance and the management fees and only with the approval of two-thirds of our independent directors or a majority of our stockholders (other than those shares held by Annaly or its affiliates), and upon the payment of a substantial termination fee.
 These conditions may adversely affect our ability to terminate our Manager without cause.
-For more information please see "Business - Conflicts of Interest" and "Our Manager and the Management Agreement - Management Agreement."
+For more information please see "Business - Conflicts of Interest."